Compilation Directives

 Async Processing

-In some scenarios, you may need to asynchronously wait for a state in embedded scripts before rendering. qingkuai's async processing directives make this easy.
-The await directive accepts a Promise - after resolution, then and catch directives can render different content for success/failure cases:
+In some cases, you may need to wait for asynchronous state in embedded scripts and render only after it is resolved.
+Qingkuai provides async directives for this.
+The await directive accepts a Promise.
+After the promise settles, then and catch can render different content for success and failure:

 qk